-WE RIDE THE DREAM BIKE OF THE KTM INSIDER—PLUS VIDEO
+WE RIDE THE DREAM KTM 350SXF OF A KTM INSIDER—PLUS VIDEO

 The MXA wrecking crew knew David O’Connor before he came to work as the assistant/mechanic/technician for KTM’s legendary Tom Moen.
 David is from Waterford, Ireland, where the crystal of the same name comes from.
 He started racing in Ireland in 1995 in the 125 Schoolboy class on a well-used 1987 Kawasaki KX125.
 Through sheer coincidence, Jody Weisel’s mother is also an O’Connor from County Cork—just a stone’s throw from Waterford.
 In one of those twists of fate, the MXA editor and KTM manager are distant cousins from the Emerald Isle, although they never knew each other’s families.